• You are currently seeing the hobby gardeners view

 Search lot number

-For professional growers: If the seed is calibrated or pelleted, please enter the corresponding letter after the lot number, S, M or L for calibration or E for pelleted seed.
+For professional growers: If the seed is calibrated or pelleted, please enter the corresponding letter after the lot number: S, M or L for calibration or E for pelleted seed.

 Where can I find the lot number?

-Where can I find the filling year?
+Where can I find the packaging year?

-You will find the year of filling, coded as a letter, next to or below the lot number.
-You can also estimate the probable germination capacity of your seeds based on the year of filling if they are stored correctly.
+You can also estimate the probable germination capacity of your seeds based on the year of packaging if they are stored correctly.

-Letter coding of the filling years
+Letter coding of the packaging years

 W: 2023/2024